portugueslab/stytra_hackathon/program.md

 **5. Experiment browser**

    A little GUI that allows a user to open a folder with stytra experiments inside, have a look (and potentially fix) metadata,  load and overview data from the experiment and easily discard failed experiments.
-Ot should have already something to work with
+Ot should have already something to work with.
+   Three modules: for freely-swimming, eye-tracking and tail tracking should provide nice previews.
+Thinking about how to make a generic 1-D plot for protocol runs.
     - Python GUI design, Stytra metadata

 **6. Create full experiment movie**
    For explanatory purposes (presentations, supplementary materials, etc) it would be useful to have an easy way of generating little videos of the full experiment (live stimulus, camera video, and live traces for tail/eyes/position)
     - Stytra core internals, PyQt

 **7. Parameters GUI improvements**
    Stytra parameter windows could help some fixes and improvements!
     - Stytra parameterization, lightparams library, PyQt GUI design

 **8. Angular units support**
    Is there a way of specifying stimulus dimensions in visual field angles instead of absolute screen centimeters?
     - Stytra calibration, stimulation modules

 **9. Improve calibration user interface**
    The calibration procedure for the freely swimming fish could be made more intuitive, with step-by-step instructions on the GUI itself.
     - Stytra calibration, PyQt GUI design

 **10. Improve replay user interface**
    We still have some hope that the replay tool to adjust the stimulus parameters might prove useful in the future - and you could help making this possible!
     - Topics/requirements: Stytra video display, PyQt GUI design